benjibrown/my-site/content/post/my-nvim-steup/index.md

     -
 ---

-My neovim setup is built on top of NVchad howevever, it has a few extra plugins which really do help a lot.
+My neovim setup is built on top of NVchad howevever, it has a few extra plugins which really do help a lot. <br /> Using `neovide` instead of `neovim` also helps a bit.

 ## Plugins